(605) 995-3083 [fax]

 Students may be eligible for a late or post-withdrawal disbursement if they have accepted aid that did not disburse at the time of withdrawal.

-If eligible, the MTI Financial Aid Office will send notification of the action required to either accept or decline a portion, or all, of the late disbursement.
+If eligible, the Mitchell Technical College Financial Aid Office will send notification of the action required to either accept or decline a portion, or all, of the late disbursement.
 If no response is received within approximately two weeks of notification, the award will be canceled.

 - providing each student with the Return of Title IV funds policy